alik15/obsidian-git-sync/Virtualbox guest additions.md

-now you can mount the `VBoxGuestAdditions.iso` file it will show up on the right dock open it, open terminal at that location and finally you can run thefollowing
+now you can mount the `VBoxGuestAdditions.iso` file it will show up on the right dock open it, open terminal at that location and finally you can run the following

 ```bash
 sudo ./VBoxLinuxAdditions.run